CATL: Assessment

-According to former Tesla battery supply chain manager Vivas Kumar in 2019, CATL "are seen as the leaders of lithium iron phosphate battery (LFP battery) technology".
+According to former Tesla battery supply chain manager Vivas Kumar in 2019, CATL "are seen as the leader of lithium iron phosphate battery (LFP battery) technology".
 The company employs the cell-to-pack method to reduce the inactive weight of its batteries.
 It increases volume utilization rate by 15% to 20%, doubles the production efficiency and reduces the number of parts for a battery pack by 40%, while the energy density of a battery pack jumps from 140 to 150 Wh/Kg to 200 Wh/Kg.

-According to Kumar, unlike competitors such as LG Energy Solution or SK Innovation, CATL is more willing to adapt outside technology, as opposed to applying a full in-house design.
+According to Kumar, unlike competitors such as LG Energy Solution or SK Innovation, CATL is more willing to adopt external technology rather than relying on a fully in-house design.

 In 2024, Tu Le of consultancy Sino Auto Insights claimed that the US was "years behind" China in batteries, and that "if the US is going to be competitive on the global stage with EVs, through 2030 they’re going to have to use Chinese batteries".

+CATL has been credited with transforming Ningde, where it maintains its headquarters and main manufacturing hub, from one of the most impoverished cities in eastern China to a well-known industrial center.
+From 2012 to 2021, Ningde's gross domestic product (GDP) nearly tripled, with CATL being the city's largest local taxpayer and employer.
+However, the city is considered to be less desirable and a relative backwater to prominent tier 1 cities like Shenzhen and Shanghai, resulting in difficulties for CATL in attracting talent.